 Stitching for peace of mind

-Part of the joy with embroidery is not rushing.
+Part of the joy of embroidery is not rushing.
 I want to focus on the process and not just the results.
-It can be a battle to give myself permission to switch off from other tasks.
-But when I’m stitching, I feel totally immersed and zoned out of everything else that is going on around me.
+It can be a battle to give myself permission to switch off from other tasks, but it’s always worth the effort!

-And when pieces are not quite working out, I pile them on top of a chest of drawers to let them brew and be picked up later.
+When pieces are not quite working out, I pile them on top of a chest of drawers to let them brew and be picked up later.
 I embrace this as part of my process, as it generates new directions.
 The key is to go back and check on them in the future.
 Often, new ideas come to mind, and I can finish the work with fresh eyes.

-I’m thrilled to use both my technical editing skills and my knowledge of textile techniques.
-My goal is to produce clear, accurate and high-quality information to support Stitch Club members’ explorations of textile art.
+I’m thrilled to be able to use my technical editing skills alongside my knowledge of textile techniques, in order to produce clear, accurate and high-quality Stitch Club materials to aid members’ explorations of textile art.
+I produce the written materials with consideration to the maker’s perspective, making sure that the workbooks and the edited videos are clear and easy to follow.

 Playing along with Stitch Club